Cargill/splinter-docs/docs/gameroom_walkthrough/act_1/behind_the_scenes/behind_scene_1.md

     );
 ```

+Using the unique `user_id` from the access token, the keys associated with Alice
+are fetched from the Splinter daemon's database.

 The Splinter database has the following entry in the `keys` table:

 | `display_name` | `user_id` | `public_key` | `encrypted_private_key` |
 | :--- | :--- | :--- | :--- |
 |`alice@acme.com`|`06ff2de0...9243ae2cf3`|`0384781f...5a7e4998`|`{\"iv\":...cgXrm\"}`|

 If the associated entry is found in the Splinter database `keys` table, a success
 response with the list of key information is sent back to the Gameroom daemon.